 We have audited the accompanying consolidated financial statements of B.C.
-Ferry Authority, which comprise the consolidated statement of financial position as at March 31, 2013, March 31, 2012 and April 1, 2011 and the consolidated statements of comprehensive income (loss), changes in equity and cash flows for the years ended March 31, 2013 and March 31, 2012, and notes, comprising a summary of significant accounting policies and other explanatory information.
+Ferry Authority, which comprise the consolidated statement of financial position as at March 31, 2014, and the consolidated statements of comprehensive income, changes in equity and cash flows for the years ended March 31, 2014, and notes, comprising a summary of significant accounting policies and other explanatory information.